HelpViewer/helpAuthorsGuide/en/texts.md

 The application is divided into two main areas:
 ```

+⚠️ Note: Type the directive with the exact spacing as shown and do not combine it with other comments or blocks.
+This will ensure correct processing and no problems.

 To keep the icons in all topics, set the help configuration option **OverridePrintKeepIcons** to 1.

 For a more detailed description of the behavior: